mikeyPower/final-year-group-project/README.txt

       4. Input a the location of the event
       5. Input a description of your event
-      6. When satisified with what you have entered hit "Submit" 5.You will know be brought back to the event list page with your event being added, you may click on "View" to see that the contents are the same as you have entered
+      6. When satisified with what you have entered hit "Submit" 5.You will know be brought back to the event list page with your event being added.

-Feature Number 8,9 and 14:
+Feature Number 8,9 and 14 Send Invitations:
 Steps:
       1. Navigate and click on "Event" in the navigation bar
+      2. Create an event, see feature number 4 above
-      2. Click "View"
+      3. Click "View"
-      3. Click "Guest List"
+      4. Click "Guest List"
-      4. Click on "Send customised invitations"
+      5. Click on "Send customised invitations"
-      5. Input email addresses separated by a semicolon ";"
+      6. Input email addresses separated by a semicolon ";", include an email you can access to allow you to verify the receipt of the email.
-      6. Click submit
+      7. Click submit
-      5. You will know be brought to a page says "email sent".
+      8. You will know be brought to a page says "email sent".
 Where invitations are sent to email addresses you've entered
+      9. Please check your email's inbox

-Feature Number 20:
+Feature Number 20 Send group email to registered users:
 Steps:
       1. Navigate and click on "Event" in the navigation bar
-      2. Click "View"
+      2. Click "View" for the particular event you want
       3. Click "Guest List"
       4. Click on "Send emails to regestered users"
-      5. Input the title of email
+      5. Enter the title of email
       6. Enter the body of email
-      7. You will know be brought to a page says "email sent".
+      7. You will now be brought to a page says "email sent".
 Emails are sent to all regestered users
+      8. Please check your email's inbox

-Feature Number 21:
+Feature Number 21 Send group emails to guests:
 Steps:
       1. Navigate and click on "Event" in the navigation bar
+      2. Create an event, see feature number 4 above
-      2. Click "View"
+      3. Click "View" for the particular event you want
-      3. Click "Guest List"
+      4. Click "Guest List"
+      5. Click "Add guest", you will be brought to a registration form to fill out 6.Fill in the guest details and hit 'register' you will now be brought back to the Guest list with the registered guest included
-      4. Click on "Send email to attendees"
+      7. Click on "Send email to guests"
-      5. Input the title of email
+      8. Input the title of email
-      6. Enter the body of email
+      9. Enter the body of email
-      7. You will know be brought to a page says "email sent".
+      10. You will now be brought to a page says "email sent".
 Emails are sent to attendees
+      11. Please check your email's inbox

 Feature Cluster 5 (features 27 and 28):